 Originally from Marks, she is married to Billy Staines from Severna Park, Maryland, and the couple has three children: Graham, Miles and Annesly.

 Annual Giving Staff

-Anne Threlkeld joined the Ole Miss Athletics Foundation in January of 2015 as Assistant Director of Development for Stewardship and Donor Relations and was elevated to her current position as Associate Director of Development in January of 2017.
-Anne’s responsibilities are assisting in the fundraising efforts of annual giving and priority seating, as well as managing the Ole Miss Athletics Foundation’s communications and donor relations.
+Anne Threlkeld joined the Ole Miss Athletics Foundation in January of 2015 as Assistant Director of Development, became Associate Director of Development in January of 2017, and was elevated to her current position as Director of Development in January of 2020.
+Anne’s responsibilities include assisting in the fundraising efforts of annual giving and priority seating, as well as managing the Ole Miss Athletics Foundation’s communications and donor relations.

 Anne comes to Ole Miss after working in the Alexander-Tharpe Fund in the Georgia Tech Athletics Association, first as an intern, then as a Development Assistant.
 While working at Georgia Tech, she earned her Master’s in Kinesiology- Sport Management from the University of Georgia.

-- Andrew Case, Assistant Director of DevelopmentEMAIL ANDREW
+- Hailey Gilleland, Associate Director of DevelopmentEMAIL HAILEY

-- JJ Eftink, Assistant Director of DevelopmentEMAIL JJ
+- Da'Ron Brown, Assistant Director of DevelopmentEMAIL DA’RON

-JJ Eftink joined the Ole Miss Athletics Foundation in August of 2015 as Development Assistant and was elevated to his current role in August of 2016.
-JJ’s responsibilities include assisting in the fundraising efforts of annual giving and priority seating for football, basketball, and baseball.
+Da’Ron joined the Ole Miss Athletics Foundation in December of 2017 as Development Assistant and was elevated to his current role in August of 2018.
+Da’Ron’s responsibilities include assisting in the fundraising efforts of annual giving and priority seating for football, basketball, and baseball.

 Major Giving Staff